sirbrialliance/TangledMapView/README.md

 Map:

-- Uncomment the bit about the MappingCamera in TangledMapManager.Start and make a local build
+- Uncomment the bit about the MappingCamera in HUDManager.Start and make a local build
 - Start game, load an unrandomized save
 - Enable noclip and invincible via DebugMod
 - ctrl+shift+F11